Equicord/Equibot/README.md

 ## Running as a service

-1. Copy `assets/examples/venbot.service` to your systemd service directory.
+1. Copy `assets/examples/equibot.service` to your systemd service directory.
 Tweak the `WorkingDirectory` value to wherever you cloned the repo.
-2. Enable & Start the `venbot` systemd service via `systemctl [--user] enable --now venbot`
+2. Enable & Start the `equibot` systemd service via `systemctl [--user] enable --now equibot`

 ## HTTP Server

-The bot includes a HTTP server that is used for some modules (namely GitHub linking and the Vencord reporter).
+The bot includes a HTTP server that is used for some modules (namely GitHub linking and the Equicord reporter).
 If you want to enable it, you also have to set up a reverse proxy to forward traffic to the bot.

 I suggest [Caddy](https://caddyserver.com/).
 You can find an example Caddyfile in `assets/examples/Caddyfile`.
 The Caddyfile and `config.ts` file